Location and Opening Times

 Occasionally the College may be closed for private functions.

-Please note that the College will be closed to the general public on Saturday 25th and Sunday 26th March 2017, due to an event.
+The College will be closed to the general public on Saturday 21st July 2018 due to a private function.

 For information about Open Days and school visits please see the Open Days and Admissions Visits page.